i-saari/orienteering-app/README.md

 # Orienteering Symbols
-A simple reference for orienteering control description symbols and definitions.
+A simple Android app for referencing orienteering control description symbols and definitions.

 ## How to install?